-The de Coigneries family was in France before William of Normandy (1028-1087) and was active in its political history.
+The de Coigneries family were in France before William of Normandy (1028-1087) and were active in its political history.
 The original seat of the Converse family was in Navarre, France, whence was Roger de Coigneries, who immigrated to England and became Constable of Durham about 1087, at the time of the death of William the Conqueror.
 One of the residences, in Navarre, France, is known as the Chateau de Conigniers.
 It was occupied in the 16th century.
-It is also written as Chateaux de Coigniers.
+Also written as Chateuax de Coigniers.

 Convers of Horden, Durham, was created Baronet.
-Sir Humphrey, 8th General, wrote the name Coigners and Sir Christopher, 20th General, wrote the name Convers.
+Sir Humphrey, 8th General, wrote the name Coigners and Sir Christopher, 20th General, wrote the name Conyers.
 They were Huguenots (followers of John Calvin).
-In the Massacre on St. Bartholomew's Day, 1572, many Converses fell victim to the Papist's rape and Pierre Coigniers, attached to the Court of Henry IV, witnessed the assassination of his kingsman, Admiral Coligny, and left with his wife and two infants for Essus County, England.
+In the Massacre on St. Batholomew's Day, 1572, many Converses fell victim to the Papist's rape and Pierre Coigniers, attached to the Court of Henry IV, witnessed the assassination of his kingsman, Admiral Coligny, and left with his wife and two infants for Essus County, England.
 His son married a wealthy lady and their son was created a Baronet by Charles II.
 The family motto was: In Deo Solo Confido ("In God Alone I Trust").